 Why aromatic molecules do their work, even when you can’t smell them

-This week I gave a training for the staff of CJI: “AI-proof your brain”, a programme in which we strengthen your nervous system and make your brain more resilient in a world full of digital stimuli.
-We worked with breathing exercises, conscious pauses and of course essential oils.
+This week I ran a training session for staff at the CJI: “AI-proof your brain”, a programme in which we strengthen your nervous system and build a more resilient brain in a world full of digital stimuli.
+We worked with breathing exercises, mindful pauses and, of course, essential oils.

 And then came the questions.

-Two participants asked the same thing: they have no sense of smell.
-One through an accident, the other through a viral infection.
-And they wondered: “If I can’t smell the oils, do they still have an effect on my nervous system?”
+Two participants asked the same question: neither of them has a sense of smell.
+One lost it through an accident, the other through a viral infection.
+And they wondered: “If I can’t smell the oils, do they still have any effect on my nervous system?”

 The lovely thing is: I get that question regularly.
-Through my app, in trainings, from clients who doubt whether they should still use those little bottles now that they’ve lost their sense of smell (temporarily or permanently).
+Through my app, in training sessions, from clients who wonder whether they should still use those bottles now that they’ve (temporarily or permanently) lost their sense of smell.

-And every time my answer is the same: yes.
+And my answer is always the same: yes.
 Essential oils still work.
 Even without smell.

-But I understand you want to grasp why and how.
-So let me take you through what we know about it.
+But I understand you want to know why and how.
+So let me walk you through what we know about it.

-The 3 routes of essential oils: smell is only one
+The 3 routes of essential oils: smell is just one of them

-When you use essential oils, they enter your body and do their work in three ways.
+When you use essential oils, they enter your body in three ways and do their work.

 1. Aromatic: via your nose to your brain

 This is what most people know: you smell lavender, you feel calmer.
-The aromatic molecules travel via your olfactory nerves to your olfactory bulb, the only point where your central nervous system is in direct contact with the outside world.
-From there they reach your limbic system within seconds, the areas that regulate emotion, memory and stress.
+The aromatic molecules travel via your olfactory nerves to your olfactory bulb, the only point where your central nervous system has direct contact with the outside world.
+From there, they reach your limbic system, the areas that regulate emotion, memory and stress, within seconds.

 This is the fastest route, and certainly not the only one.

-2. Topical: via your skin into your bloodstream
+2. Topical: via your skin to your bloodstream

-Essential oils are lipophilic, they have an affinity with fatty substances.
-Your skin contains natural lipids, which means the molecules are effectively absorbed.
+Essential oils are lipophilic; they have an affinity with fatty substances.
+Your skin contains natural lipids, which means the molecules are absorbed effectively.

-Studies show that active components are detectable in your bloodstream within 15-30 minutes of topical application (Herman & Herman, 2015).
-A study with lavender oil showed that linalool and linalyl acetate (the main components) were found in the blood after a gentle abdominal massage with a 2% blend, peaking after about 30 minutes.
+Studies show that active components are detectable in your bloodstream within 15 to 30 minutes of topical application (Herman & Herman, 2015).
+One study using lavender oil found that linalool and linalyl acetate (the main components) were detected in the blood after a gentle abdominal massage with a 2% blend, peaking after around 30 minutes.

 The molecules circulate through your body and reach your brain, your organs and your muscles.
-They influence your nervous system, your hormone balance and the cellular communication that supports healthy tissue recovery, without you having to smell them.
+They influence your nervous system, your hormone balance and the cellular communication that supports healthy tissue recovery, without you needing to smell them at all.

 Some oils can be taken internally.
-They then work via your gastrointestinal tract, are absorbed into your bloodstream and so reach your whole system.
-This is the most direct systemic route, no detour via nose or skin.
+They then work via your digestive tract, get absorbed into your bloodstream and reach your whole system that way.
+This is the most direct systemic route, with no detour via nose or skin.

 But if you can’t smell, aren’t you missing part of it?